AMarinhoSN/RGFbackend/README.md

 ---

 Our top priority now is to solve the specific problems of RGF.
-However, our long term goal is to develop an open plataform an open platform for general genomic surveillance infrastructure implementation.
+However, our long term goal is to develop an open platform for general genomic surveillance infrastructure implementation.
 Hopefully, other research and public health organization worldwide could use and/or adapt to build their solutions.